sictweb/bti425-2020/graded-work/assign2.md

   )
 ```

-Later, we will modify ths again, but this will work for now.
+Later, we will modify this again, but this will work for now.

 <br>

 **ProjectsPanel component**

 Your tasks get more interesting and challenging now, and for the remainder of the assignment.
-Remember to refer to the notes and documentation.
+Remember to refer to the notes and documentation (for React, add-in libraries, MDN for HTML, CSS, JavaScript, etc.).
 Don't use Stack Overflow.

 This ProjectsPanel component will be the first one to include code for these three methods:
 * constructor()